- What is testosterone?

 - Unintended weight gain

-In contrast, the lower testosterone symptoms are different.
+In contrast, the symptoms of lower testosterone are different.
 Men with low T levels can experience:

 - Increased body fat